|Stop sweep of the 3/17 Mighty WurliTzer Theatre Pipe Organ installed at the Tennessee Theatre in Knoxville, Tennessee www.tennesseetheatre.com/ .|

 Prizes and rules to be announced at the start of the contests, which will accept new deviations beginning on each contest start date.
 Older devs will not qualify.

 Thank you in advance for your generous donation.
 It shows that you too believe in giving back to the community what it has given you.
 Blessings and good karma be.

 Greetings and best wishes to all fellow deviants and other visitors who come here.
 I am the Slow Dog, also known as Ranger Ricardo, Yellow Team Leader with the Alcoa Ridge Runners, a local Blount County group of hikers who go out on weekend hikes and camps along randomly chosen trails in the backcountry areas of the Great Smoky Mountains National Park.
-Folks in the Pipe Organ world know me as the Bone Doctor.

 I believe in helping folks find real lasting joy every chance I get using the meager talents given to me.
-To this end, the artwork I have made and submitted to dA is presented in topical folders within my gallery, along with the thousands of favourites collected over nearly a decade of dA membership.
+To this end, the artwork I have made and submitted to dA is presented in topical folders within my gallery, along with the thousands of favourites collected over my decade of dA membership.
 With the best of regards, I thank you very much for visiting my little corner of deviantART.
 Everyone is always welcome here.

 On these pages, you will see the grandest of mankind's musical creations up close and personal in all its glory, the King of Instruments, the Mighty Theatre Pipe Organ of the Silent Movie Age.
 You will also see beautiful landscapes, lovely women, and places where humans have lavished fantastic splendor upon homes, churches, and castles of all sizes.
 Tucked in between all this, you will find other objects of man's desire as well as the creatures who share this planet with us.
 Please enjoy your visit.